ml6team/fondant/docs/architecture.md

       component type.

-* The `/pipeline` directory which contains the modules for implementing a Fondant pipeline.
+* The `/dataset` directory which contains the modules for implementing a Fondant pipeline.
-    * `pipeline.py`: Defines the `Pipeline` class which is used to define the pipeline graph and the pipeline run.
-The implemented class is then consumed by the compiler to compile to a specific pipeline runner.
+    * `dataset.py`: Defines the `Dataset` class which is used to define the graph.
+The implemented class is then consumed by the compiler to compile to a specific runner.
       This module also implements the
       `ComponentOp` class which is used to define the component operation in the pipeline graph.
     * `compiler.py`: Defines the `Compiler` class which is used to define the compiler that